EPDM Roofing: Facts and Guidelines

 Things that Damage EPDM Rubber Membranes

-EPDM rubber roof membranes are easily damaged by sharp objects, oils, gasoline and other fuels, grease, fats, and solvent-based asphalt compounds such as asphalt roof cement.
+Rubber roof membranes are easily damaged by sharp objects, oils, gasoline and other fuels, grease, fats, and solvent-based asphalt compounds such as asphalt roof cement.

 EPDM roof membranes, especially unreinforced EPDM, are fairly easy to puncture.